 Gladney Adoptees for Rights and Equality (GLARE)

-Plus an additional twenty-two donors who did not wish to be named.
+Plus an additional twenty-three donors who did not wish to be named.
 You all rock!

 * indicates multiple donations